Blog >

 When should we do Averaging?

-We cannot do averaging on every share because if the share price of a company keeps falling then we could incur huge losses.
+We cannot do averaging of shares every time because if the share price of a company keeps falling then we could incur huge losses.
 The basic theory of averaging is that the share of a company does not always go in the same direction, there is a rise and fall in the share prices.
 Before averaging a stock, we should consider these two important points:

 1).
 Average in good and financially strong companies only: Before averaging we should make sure that the company is big and profitable enough and whose Debt to Equity ratio is lower than 1.